CANscript is a human, immune-relevant ex vivo platform for oncology research teams

 Develop a solid understanding of human MOA prior to clinical trials

-Prioritize advancement of your best candidates into clinical trials
+Prioritize advancement of your best candidates into the clinic

-Simultaneously interrogate live human tumors in multi-arm studies to eliminate of intra-cohort variability and enable head-to-head comparisons of single agents and combinations.
+Simultaneously interrogate live human tumors in multi-arm studies to enable head-to-head comparisons of single agents and combinations prior to testing the therapies in clinical trials.

 A human, predictive model.